 If your cold-hardy palm looks like it suffered damage from the too cold conditions, wait until the weather warms in spring before pruning it off.
 Many times areas that look dead spring back to life and open cuts leave the palm susceptible to more winter damage when pruned off too soon.

-Palms that Won’t Survive Atlanta Winters
+Palms Trees That Won’t Survive Atlanta Winters

 The fact is more palm varieties won’t survive outdoors in an Atlanta winter than those that will.
 This is another reason why it’s a good practice to familiarize yourself with a desired palm’s preferred conditions including its cold hardiness before making that purchase.